Strategy-proof allocation with outside option: Applications

-The second matching model we consider is the teacher reassignment model proposed by \cite{combe2020design}.
-In the model every teacher is initially matched to a school, and teachers and schools have strict preferences over each other.
-The question is how to rematch teachers and schools to improve their welfare.
+The \textbf{second} matching model we consider is the teacher reassignment model proposed by \cite{combe2020design}.
+In the model every teacher is initially matched to a school.
+The question is how to rematch teachers and schools to improve their welfare, given they have strict preferences over each other.
 Combe et al. propose a class of mechanisms called \textit{Block Exchange} (BE) to find the set of desirable matchings.
-They further recommend a subclass of BE called \textit{Teacher Optimal BE} (TO-BE).
-Every TO-BE is strategy-proof for teachers.\footnote{Because the preferences of schools are governed by policies, schools are not strategic agents.} In the one-to-one environment, TO-BE is single-valued, and Combe et al. prove that TO-BE is the only strategy-proof mechanism among BE.
+They recommend a subclass of BE called \textit{Teacher Optimal BE} (TO-BE).
+Every TO-BE is strategy-proof for teachers.
+In the one-to-one environment, TO-BE is single-valued, and Combe et al. prove that TO-BE is the only strategy-proof mechanism in the class of BE.

 \begin{proposition}[\cite{combe2020design}] In the one-to-one environment of the teacher reassignment model, TO-BE is the unique strategy-proof mechanism in the class of BE. \end{proposition}